anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 By default, Great Expectations stores our expectations, results and metrics locally but for production, we'll want to set up remote [metadata stores](https://docs.greatexpectations.io/docs/guides/setup/#metadata-stores){:target="_blank"}.
 This is typically something our data engineering team would help set up as validation should occur prior to downstream applications such as machine learning use cases (though ML teams can certainly help craft more expectations to ensure comprehensive data validation).

 Many of these expectations will be executed when the data is extracted, loaded and transformed during out [DataOps workflows](orchestration.md#dataops){:target="_blank"}.
-Typically, the data will be extracted from a source (database, API, etc.) and loaded into a data system (ex. [data warehouse](infrastructure.md#data-management-systems){:target="_blank"}) before being transformed there (ex. using [dbt](https://www.getdbt.com/){:target="_blank"}) for downstream applications.
+Typically, the data will be extracted from a source (database, API, etc.) and loaded into a data system (ex. [data warehouse](data-stack.md#data-warehouse){:target="_blank"}) before being transformed there (ex. using [dbt](https://www.getdbt.com/){:target="_blank"}) for downstream applications.
 Throughout these tasks, Great Expectations checkpoint validations can be run to ensure the validity of the data and the changes applied to it.
 We'll see a simplified version of when data validation should occur in our data workflows in the [orchestration lesson](orchestration.md#dataops){:target="_blank"}.

 <div class="ai-center-all">
     <img width="650" src="/static/images/mlops/testing/production.png" alt="ETL pipelines in production">
 </div>

-> Learn more about different data management systems in our [infrastructure lesson](infrastructure.md#data-management-systems){:target="_blank"} if you're not familiar with them.
+> Learn more about different data systems in our [data stack lesson](data-stack.md){:target="_blank"} if you're not familiar with them.

 ## 🤖&nbsp; Models